Description

 A political science major combines the analytical and communication skills of a liberal arts degree with an in-depth understanding of governments and political processes.
 Your political science major prepares you for virtually any career path—from government to law, journalism to business.
 Courses in political science examine government and politics in the United States and around the world.

-Prelaw Students
+Pre-law Students

-Students in Prelaw may find the courses in American government, politics, and law particularly useful.
+Students in Pre-law may find the courses in American government, politics, and law particularly useful.
 In particular, they are advised to take some of the following courses: POLS 345 Courts, Judges, and Lawyers; POLS 347 Myths and Realities of the Justice System; POLS 441 Constitutional Law; POLS 442 Civil Liberties: Freedom of Expression and Conviction; POLS 443 Civil Liberties: Issues of Fairness and Equality; and POLS 469 International Law.

 Academic and Career Advising Center

-The Academic and Career Advising Center in 107 Oldfather Hall is the undergraduate hub for CAS students in all majors.
-Centrally located and easily accessed, students encounter friendly, knowledgeable people who are eager to help.
-Students visit the Advising Center in 107 Oldfather Hall to:
+Not sure where to go or who to ask?
+The Advising Center team in 107 Oldfather Hall can help.
+The Academic and Career Advising Center is the undergraduate hub for CAS students in all majors.
+Centrally located and easily accessed, students encounter friendly, knowledgeable people who are eager to help or connect students to partner resources.
+Students also visit the Advising Center in 107 Oldfather Hall to:

 - Choose or change their major, minor, or degree program.

-- Check in on policies, procedures, and deadlines.
+- Check on policies, procedures, and deadlines.

-- Get a college approval signature from the Dean's representative, Sr. Director of Advising and Student Success.
+- Get a college approval signature from the Dean’s representatives.

 Assigned Academic Advisors

 Academic advisors are critical resources dedicated to students' academic, personal, and professional success.
 Every CAS student is assigned an academic advisor based on their primary major.
 Since most CAS students have more than just a single major, it is important to get to know the advisor for any minors or additional majors.
-Academic advisors work closely with the faculty to provide the best overall support and the discipline-specific expertise.
+Academic advisors work closely with the faculty to provide the best overall support and the discipline specific expertise.
+They are available for appointments (in-person or Zoom) and through weekly virtual drop-ins.
+Assigned advisors are listed in MyRED and their offices may be located in or near the department of the major for which they advise.

-Assigned advisors are listed in MyRED and their offices may be located in or near the department of the major for which they advise or in the Academic and Career Advising Center.
 Students who have declared a pre-health or pre-law area of interest will also work with advisors in the Exploratory and Pre-Professional Advising Center (Explore Center) in 127 Love South, who are specially trained to guide students preparing to enter a professional school.

-For complete and current information on advisors for majors, minors, or pre-professional areas, contact the Arts and Sciences Academic and Career Advising Center, 107 Oldfather Hall, 402-472-4190, http://cas.unl.edu/advising.
+For complete and current information on advisors for majors, minors, or pre-professional areas, visit https://cas.unl.edu/major-advisors, or connect with the Arts and Sciences Academic and Career Advising Center, 107 Oldfather Hall, 402-472-4190, casadvising@unl.edu.

 Career Coaching

 The College believes that Academics + Experience = Opportunities and encourages students to complement their academic preparation with real-world experience, including internships, research, education abroad, service, and leadership.
 Arts and sciences students have access to a powerful network of faculty, staff, and advisors dedicated to providing information and support for their goals of meaningful employment or advanced education.
 Arts and sciences graduates have unlimited career possibilities and carry with them important career competencies—communication, critical thinking, creativity, context, and collaboration.
 They have the skills and adaptability that employers universally value.
-Graduates are not only prepared to effectively contribute professionally in the real world, but they have a solid foundation to excel in an increasingly global, technological, and interdisciplinary world.
+Graduates are prepared to effectively contribute professionally and personally with a solid foundation to excel in an increasingly global, technological, and interdisciplinary world.

-Students should contact the career coaches in the Arts and Sciences Academic and Career Advising Center in 107 Oldfather, or their assigned advisor, for more information.
-The CAS career coaches help students explore career options, identify ways to build experience, and prepare to apply for internships, jobs, or graduate school, including help with resumes, applications, and interviewing.
+Students should contact the career coaches in the Arts and Sciences Academic and Career Advising Center in 107 Oldfather Hall, or their assigned advisor, for more information.
+The CAS career coaches help students explore career options, identify ways to build experience and prepare to apply for internships, jobs, or graduate school, including help with resumes, applications, and interviewing.

 ACE Requirements